-The term anode rod (or sacrificial anode) typically refers to a replaceable metal rod (aluminum, magnesium, or zinc) that screws inside most hot water tanks.
+The term anode rod, sometimes deemed the sacrificial anode, typically refers to a replaceable metal rod, most commonly made from either aluminum, magnesium, or zinc, that screws inside a hole in the top of most hot water tanks.
 Through an electrochemical process, anode rods are designed to attract the corrosive elements in the water, protecting the steel metal walls inside the hot water tank from oxidation and deterioration.
-In other words, the aluminum or magnesium is sacrificed to the corrosive elements, saving the metal water tank from eroding.
-Powered anode rods are non-sacrificing anode rods that produce an electric pulse to prevent corrosive elements from causing deterioration.
+In other words, the aluminum or magnesium is sacrificed to the corrosive elements, saving the metal walls of the water tank from eroding.
+Powered anode rods are a type of non-sacrificing anode rod that produces an electric pulse to prevent corrosive elements from causing deterioration.

-Unlike powered anode rods, traditional sacrificial anodes are designed to self-destruct.
-As a result, you’ll need to stay on top of regular maintenance and watch out for signs of deterioration:
+If you have a traditional water heater, you’re probably going to need to replace the sacrificial anode rod at some point in time.
+That’s because, unlike powered versions that prevent corrosion through an electrical process, traditional sacrificial anodes are designed to self-destruct.
+As a result, you’ll need to stay on top of your regular maintenance and watch out for these signs of deterioration:

 - Be on the lookout for rusty colored water and/or water that smells bad like rotten eggs.
 Discolored water and a sulfur smell could be a sign of oxidation and deterioration in your tank as the result of a bad anode rod.